ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 ![workshop_project link](images/workshop_project.png)

-For reference, here is one of the playbooks that was imported and that will be executed later in this lab.
+For reference, here is one of the playbooks that was imported and  will be executed later in this lab.

 **`create_vs.yml`**